UniStuttgart-VISUS/megamol/plugins/ng_mesh/Readme.md

 The GPUMaterialDataSource module is connected to a GPURenderTaskDataSource via the `GPUMaterialDataCall`.
 In theory, this module could be simplified to handling only shader compiling and linking and GPU buffer upload, while the raw data is supplied via another call by a dedicated IO data loading module.

-The `DebugGPUMaterialDataSource` module serves as an examples for what a GPUMaterialDataSource could look like.
+The `DebugGPUMaterialDataSource` module serves as an example for what a GPUMaterialDataSource could look like.

 ### GPUMeshDataSource